Introduction

 Setup

 The setup of this build begins immediately when you start your run, collecting lures as soon as possible to begin the sketching process: double battles are needed both because Smeargle and Tangela need to be on the field at the same time, and because Smeargle needs the exp to get to level 11 to learn Sketch again.
 This should be done as soon as possible, as the enemies are weak enough for Smeargle to not faint.
 Sketching is a two-turn process that requires Tangela use a target move on the first turn and Smeargle sketching Tangela on the following turn to acquire the move, effectively replacing Sketch with the target move.
-At any moment of the run, Smeargle can be fused with Nincada.
+At any moment of the run, Smeargle can be spliced with Nincada.
 Once done sketching and splicing, unpause the fusion and evolve the spliced mon with an empty party slot.
 This process will also generate a Smeask.
 Smeask can be used to teach your Lure mon Dark Void + any number of Sketches: relearn the moves, unfuse, and then fuse with your Lure mon.

 Fast-paced build